Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 * For more info on the Optix denoiser see nvidia [vk_denoise sample](https://github.com/nvpro-samples/vk_denoise).
 That's what I based my denoiser implementation on.

 # Architecture

+In this section I'll discuss code related architectural decisions that I made and what's most important - why I made them.
+We'll also touch on the code structure.

 TODO

 # Benchmark